How to Stop Loose Motions?

 Going to the bathroom four to five times a day is not unusual when experiencing loose motions, and the condition may go away after a few days.
 On the other hand, loose movements lasting more than a week might be concerning and need prompt medical treatment.
 Loose motions might start for a variety of reasons.
 Common causes of loose movements include:

-• Another possible reason of loose motions is inherited diseases such as cystic fibrosis.
+- Another possible reason for loose motions is inherited diseases such as cystic fibrosis.

 Symptoms of Loose Motions